A GUIDE TO THE COST OF LIVING IN BERLIN IN 2023

 Another cost of living in Berlin is food, glorious food.
-Although I order takeout once or twice a week to help support local businesses, I’m cooking more at home since the pandemic started.
-As a result, my monthly groceries cost went up since last year and I tend to spend about €400 per month.
+Although I order takeout or dine at restaurants with friends, I’m cooking more at home since the pandemic started.
+As a result, my monthly groceries cost went up and I tend to spend about €400 per month.

 Cost Of Living In Berlin: Other Monthly Expenses

 To share a comprehensive picture of how much things cost in Berlin, I’m also sharing some other common expenses that people have, even though I’m not personally paying for these particular things at this time.